Menu:

 "Worth Fighting For Auchmar"

 The Hamilton Spectator certainly got it right concerning Auchmar in its editorial on April 29, 2011.
 "For Hamilton to reach its full potential in future, it has to support and appreciate its past, and treasures such as Auchmar are an important part of that equation.
 It's a place that oozes potential, located as it is on prime west Mountain real estate, ... .
 It is also worth noting that Auchmar should matter to city hall in part because it is located on the Mountain.
 Downtown Hamilton has no shortage of historically significant sites, but we sometimes forget our city's history also includes the Mountain, and Auchmar is a perfect manifestation of that truth."
-To read this complete editorial click on Spectator editorial of April 29, 2011.

 The Mountain Community Has Discovered Auchmar